The following Trusts and Inheritance Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 In the current tax climate, many sole traders, partnerships and limited liability partnerships (LLPs) are seeking to incorporate to shelter their surplus trading profit from penal income tax rates.

-It is important to note that if a business owner / partner makes a chargeable transfer (eg they die) at the time the various assets are sold to the new company, the normal BPR denial for binding contracts for sale will not apply (see the BPR guidance note).
+It is important to note that if a business owner makes a chargeable transfer (which could be on their death) at the time the various assets are sold to the new company, the normal BPR denial for binding contracts for sale will not apply (see the BPR overview guidance note).

 This section considers the inheritance tax BPR implications for each of the main methods of incorporating an existing qualifying trading business.

-For further guidance on incorporating a business, see the Introduction to incorporation guidance note in the OMB module (subscription sensitive), and other notes in that sub-topic.
+For further guidance on incorporating a business, see the Introduction to incorporation guidance note in the OMB module, and other notes in that sub-topic.

 Such incorporations will normally be within TCGA 1992, s 162 (which offsets the consequent gains on chargeable assets, such as goodwill, against the market value base cost of the shares issued in exchange).
-The mechanism for the deferral of the capital gain is discussed in the Capital gains tax and incorporation guidance note in the OMB module (subscription sensitive).
+The mechanism for the deferral of the capital gain is discussed in the Capital gains tax implications of incorporation guidance note in the OMB module.

 From a BPR perspective, the new consideration shares in the company should often immediately qualify for BPR as they will be considered to be replacement property.